Kristiansund Municipality: 17th to 18th century

-During the 17th century a small settlement developed around the area we know today as Kristiansund harbour.
+During the 17th century, a small settlement developed around the area we know today as Kristiansund harbour.
 As more and more settlers arrived, the area became an important trading port for fishing and the lumber transportation along the coast.
 The Dano-Norwegian government established a customs station here, which was controlled by the main trading port in Trondheim.
 In 1631, the port was declared to be a ladested.

 Dutch sailors brought the knowledge of clipfish production to Kristiansund at the end of the 17th century, and for a number of years the town was the largest exporter of clipfish in Norway, exporting goods mainly to the Mediterranean countries as Spain and Portugal.
 The city's clipfish production was also part of the reason why it was given town status as a kjøpstad in 1742.

 19th century to present

 The town of Christianssund was established as the municipality of Christianssund on 1 January 1838 (see formannskapsdistrikt law).

+The bombing of Kristiansund occurred from April 28 to May 1, 1940, during the German occupation of Norway in World War II.
+German air raids destroyed around 800 buildings, causing major damage and killing six people.
+In 1944, Royal Air Force planes accidentally hit civilian homes during a bombing raid, killing 12.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, Kristiansund Municipality was merged with the tiny Grip Municipality (population: 104) to the northwest and the Dale area of Bremsnes Municipality on Nordlandet island (population: 963).
 The neighboring Frei Municipality was merged with Kristiansund on 1 January 2008 creating a much larger Kristiansund Municipality.

 Media

 The local newspaper of Kristiansund is Tidens Krav, which also functions as a semi-regional newspaper for the other municipalities located nearby the city.
 Other online newspapers for the city exists, such as KSU.no.
 A local radio station, also named KSU 24/7, was founded in 2016.